Mastering Hang Time

 Curtis Ohrn: It’s a unique hole since the shot will play 40 yards shorter (2-3 clubs less) compared to the yardage on the scorecard.
-So, if a player who normally hits an 8 iron 150 yards, they are now forced to hit a 110-yard shot using their pitching wedge.
+So, if a player normally hits an 8 iron 150 yards, they are now forced to hit a 110-yard shot using their pitching wedge.

 Club selection becomes even more difficult if the wind is blowing.
-If you are hitting into the wind, it will affect the shot even more because of the elevation and create more spin on the ball demanding the player to hit a lower trajectory shot while also having enough distance to carry the hazard.
+If you are hitting into the wind, it will affect the shot even more because of the elevation and create more spin on the ball, demanding the player to hit a lower trajectory shot while also having enough distance to carry the hazard.

-PF: You’re the golf professional here, what advice would you give someone trying to hit Hole No. 5 for the first time?
+PF: You’re the golf professional here.
+What advice would you give someone trying to hit Hole No. 5 for the first time?

 CO: Club selection and trajectory are crucial.
 It is more challenging to hit the ball straight when the ball is in the air for a longer period.
-I recommend the player using more club to assure they carry the hazard and moving up a tee making the hole somewhat easier to play, especially for the higher handicap players.
+I recommend that the player use more club to assure they carry the hazard and moving up a tee making the hole somewhat easier to play, especially for the higher handicap players.

 PF: Even though Hang Time is a crowd-pleaser, there are still 17 other fantastic holes throughout FarmLinks.
 Do you have a favorite hole?